greybax/greybax.github.io/source/posts/2019-03-17-lets-make-awesome-it-films-popular-again.md

 I would like to thank you everyone who starred it.

 So, what for now?
-I changed license to CC0 and waiting approval of [my PR on awesome list](https://github.com/sindresorhus/awesome/pull/1434) by [@sindresorhus](https://github.com/sindresorhus).
+I changed license to Creative Commons Zero v1.0 Universal and waiting approval of [my PR on awesome list](https://github.com/sindresorhus/awesome/pull/1434) by [@sindresorhus](https://github.com/sindresorhus).

 What I learned form it?
 Just keep doing what you love and love what you doing.
 Sooner or later your work will be appreciated. :v: